 Full payment for Summer Session is due within two hours of registration.
 Approved Enrollment protection requests will protect you from being automatically dis-enrolled from classes for non-payment.

-- The temporary enrollment protection form is no longer available because the deadline has passed.
+- The temporary enrollment protection form will be available starting February 13, 2020.

 - Be advised that this form is not an application for financial aid, and enrollment protection is not a guarantee that you will receive financial aid.